2014 Fall Term in Brazil

 - Cooking lessons

-- Visit Maracanã soccer stadium
+- Visit Maracanã stadium & other Olympic sites

 Itinerary: Students will spend the first five weeks of Fall Term 2017 on campus in Rock Island, where they will begin their coursework, including the 1-credit PE Course on the music, dance and culture of Samba and the ISS Culture seminar.
 At the mid-point of the Fall term students will have a week off to go home and finish getting ready to travel to Brazil.
 After this short break, students and faculty will travel to Brazil for five weeks.
 We will spend two weeks in Rio de Janeiro, Brazil's second largest city, followed by three weeks in Salvador, home to the largest number of Afro-Brazilians in the entire country, where students will be housed in homestays.